rolandyuwy/tp/docs/UserGuide.md

 * `edit 1 d/baked beans e/1-1-2020` edits the food description and expiry date of the 1st food item to be `baked beans` and `01-01-2020` respectively.
 * `edit 2 d/canned tuna q/0.5 can t/` edits the food description of the 2nd food item to be `canned tuna`, quantity to `0.50 can` and clears all existing tags.

+Steps:
+1. Type `edit 2 d/canned tuna q/0.5 can t/` in the _Command Box_.
+2. Press `Enter` to execute.

 [Back to top](#table-of-contents)

 <div style="page-break-after: always;"></div>